 However, no matter what company you pick, you should know that the overall cost of your Green Card application will be much higher than if you file it yourself.

-Higher cost does not need burden-free process
+Higher cost does not mean burden-free process

 For instance, you will most likely be asked to write a full description of each project you have worked on in layman terms.
 In other words, you will need to write in language that everyone can understand regardless of their background.
 This effort alone will take a few hours of your time!